About Analytics views

 Analytics views only support Azure Boards data (work items).
 Analytics views doesn't support other data types, such as Pipelines.
 Views provide a flat-list of work items, and don't support work item hierarchies.
 At this point, we have no plans to update the connector to support other types of data.
 For information on other approaches, read Power BI Integration Overview.

 You can use a default Analytics view or create a custom view.
 You create custom views in the web portal for Azure DevOps.
-Once you've defined a view that supports the data of interest, you can then open the view using Power BI Data Connector to create a report.
+Once you define a view that supports the data of interest, you can then open the view using Power BI Data Connector to create a report.

 - To view Analytics data and query the service, you need to be a member of a project with Basic access or greater.
 By default, all project members are granted permissions to query Analytics and define Analytics views.